Get a 30minute consultation for free

 Richard Field

-WHS Speaker
+Safety Speaker

-Richard Field never planned on being a WHS speaker.
+Richard Field never planned on being a safety speaker.
 He was, is and always will be an African safari guide.
 Then at 25 he was attacked by a lion in the wilds of northern Botswana.
 She knocked him to the ground and eventually bit down hard and deep on the back of his head.
 It was then that his life dissolved…

 Richard’s story is compelling.
 Invariably you can hear a pin drop in an audience of any size.
 Richard’s decision to eventually and begrudgingly take personal responsibility for the accident provided him with an epiphany.
 It’s not the lion that was dangerous, it was his compromised decision making – something that is within his control.
 This allowed him to go back and work as a safari guide, but where he was more conscious of his decision making.